-This profile also contains application materials, approved study programs, grades for completed courses, records of completed examinations, names of committee members, current address, phone numbers, etc. In accordance with Government regulations a student is allowed access to his or her file.
+This profile also contains application materials, approved study programs, grades for completed courses, records of completed examinations, names of committee members, current address, phone numbers, etc. In accordance with federal regulations, a student is allowed access to their file.

 Educational records cannot be released to any outside agency without the student's written consent.
 Students applying for credit cards, etc., which require employment and/or salary verification by the department, must inform the department that such a request may be forthcoming.
 Verification of employment may also be done through NU's Employment Verification Infoline.